Editor's Note: The newly discovered KRACK flaw leaves nearly all Wi-Fi networks vulnerable. Update your router now.

 Routers that support the latest wireless standard, called 802.11ac, help alleviate those issues by providing more than four times the throughput of 802.11n hardware.
 Plus, by using a more efficient process, the latest routers can help save battery life on your mobile devices.
 But not all 802.11ac routers are created equal.

-Based on our in-depth testing and reviews of more than 15 routers, the Asus RT-AC68U ($171) is the best overall choice — and the best if you stream a lot of movies and music — thanks to its pace-setting throughput.
-But if you're on a budget, you should also consider Netgear's R6220 ($60), which offers welcome features like parental controls alongside solid performance in a reasonably priced router.
+Based on our in-depth testing and reviews of more than 15 routers, the Linksys WRT1900ACS ($229) is the best overall choice thanks to its high throughput and extensive monitoring tools.
+If you're on a budget, you should also consider Netgear's R6220 ($90), which offers welcome features like parental controls alongside solid performance in a reasonably priced router.
 And gamers will appreciate the ability to customize the Amped Wireless RTA2600 Athena router ($190).

 Our list of top picks includes recommendations for gamers and those who need maximum range for large homes.
 If there's a router you'd like us to review or if you have any questions about what to buy, drop us a note in the comments.
 You may also want to check out our recommendations of cable modems and Wi-Fi extenders.

 How We Evaluated

 We tested all routers in our office using IxChariot to measure throughput at distances from 5 feet to 140 feet.
 (In some tests, the latter distance was 150 feet.)
 We then measured real-world performance in an older house with thick walls, to test both range and how they handle simultaneous streams from multiple devices.
 Other factors used in evaluating the routers include ease of setup and use, software features and available ports.

 Here are our top Wi-Fi router picks across several categories.